Australian Motorcycle Grand Prix 2025

-The 2024 Australian Motorcycle Grand Prix will occur from October 18 to 20, 2024, at the iconic Phillip Island Grand Prix Circuit, a track renowned for its breathtaking coastal views and exhilarating high-speed corners.
-As a staple event in the FIM Grand Prix motorcycle racing season, Phillip Island has hosted the race annually since 1997, continuing its legacy as one of the most thrilling stops on the MotoGP calendar.
+The 2025 Australian Motorcycle Grand Prix will take place from October 17 to 19, 2025, at the Phillip Island Grand Prix Circuit, an iconic venue known for its breathtaking coastal views and exhilarating high-speed corners.
+As one of the most anticipated events in the FIM Grand Prix motorcycle racing season, Phillip Island has been a proud host of the race annually since 1997, further cementing its legacy as a thrilling stop on the MotoGP calendar.

 The Australian Motorcycle Grand Prix (Australian Moto GP) has a rich history, moving between venues before settling at Phillip Island.
 Notably, Mick Doohan, a five-time World Champion, remains the only rider to have won the premier-class race at multiple venues, including Eastern Creek and Phillip Island.